 Shows the 6 axis color trim adjustments, if any, that are applied to the currently selected Target.
-See the Using 6 Axis Color Trim chapter for more information on using this feature.
+See the "Using 6 Axis Color Trim" on page 56 for more information on using this feature.

 Calibration Sensor

 Model shows the model name of the calibration sensor used when the calibration was performed.